-Why am I hearing so much about “SLATs” right now?
+Why am I hearing so much about “SLATs”?

-Many married couples wish to take advantage of the elevated federal exemption amounts before they sunset, but are not yet ready to irrevocably transfer significant wealth to trusts for their children, grandchildren or other beneficiaries.
+Although the sunset is no longer a concern, many married couples may wish to take advantage of their elevated federal exemption amounts for wealth and estate planning purposes, especially in states like Massachusetts, which has a state-level estate tax but not a state gift tax.
+However, some clients may not be entirely ready to irrevocably transfer significant wealth to trusts for their children, grandchildren, or other beneficiaries.
 An irrevocable transfer (or a “completed gift”) is required in order to take advantage of the lifetime exemption amounts, which means the couple would no longer be able to use the transferred assets to support their own lifestyles and spending needs.
 These couples may want a more flexible trust structure that could allow for (i) continued access by one spouse (the “beneficiary spouse”) to the assets transferred by the “gifting spouse” and (ii) the ability of the beneficiary spouse to change the provisions of the original trust instrument as circumstances warrant.
 A spousal lifetime access trust (“SLAT”) may be the solution for these concerns.

 What is a SLAT and how would I create one?